 Our approach closely monitored these companies’ patent filings over the past three years.
 This approach gave us insights into novel and significant improvements beyond conventional 5G communication protocols.

-Analyzing over 35,000 patents filed during this period, we have developed a methodology for identifying technologies that we believe will play an essential role in the global implementation of 6G.
+Analyzing over 35,000 patents filed during this period, we have developed a methodology to identify technologies we believe will play an essential role in the global implementation of 6G.

 Gain an edge over your competitors in the 6G space.
 Request a comprehensive industry landscape analysis tailored to your needs.